 - The British Sundial Society (BSS) The British Sundial Society aims to advance the education of the public in the art and science of gnomonics and the knowledge of all types of sundial; to catalogue and advise on the restoration of sundials that still exist in the British Isles; and to research their history.

-- European Astronomical Society (EAS) The RAS affiliated in 1993, and membership is available at reduced rates for RAS Members who either have or are working toward a PhD.
+- European Astronomical Society (EAS) The RAS affiliated in 1993, and membership is free for RAS Members who either have or are working toward a PhD.
 Please log in to the Fellows' website to register your interest in becoming a member of the EAS, the option appears on the 'Fellowship details' page.

 - Geological Society of London The Geological Society has close links with the RAS, and regularly cosponsors scientific meetings.
 The Geological Society offers RAS Fellows the following benefits: